-Navigate to <IDE_product_plugins_dir>/Fortify/config.
+1. Navigate to < IDE\product\plugins\dir>/Fortify/config.
 The following is an example location on Windows:

+'''

+C:\Users\jsmith\AppData\Roaming\JetBrains\IdeaIC2022.1\plugins\Fortify\

-C:\Users\jsmith\AppData\Roaming\JetBrains\IdeaIC2022.1\plugins\Fortify\ config
+config

+'''

 2. If the file does not already exist, use a text editor to create a fortify.properties file.
+The following table describes the properties that you can set in the fortify.properties file.

-Property Name Description com.fortify.
-AuthenticationKey Specifies the directory used to store the encrypted Micro Focus Fortify Software Security Center authentication token.
-Default: \${com.fortify.WorkingDirectory}/config/IntelliJRemediation- <version></version> com.fortify.
+Property Name Description

+com.fortify.
+AuthenticationKey Specifies the directory used to store the encrypted Fortify Software Security Center authentication token.

+Default:

+\${com.fortify.WorkingDirectory}/config/IntelliJRemediation- <version></version>

+com.fortify.
 InstallationUserName Specifies the default user name for logging in to Fortify Software Security Center for the first time.

+Default: \${user.name}

-Default: \${user.name} com.fortify. remediation.Paginatelssues If set to true or if no value is specified, the Fortify Remediation Plugin uses pagination during issue download.
+com.fortify. remediation.PaginateIssues If set to true or if no value is specified, the Fortify Remediation Plugin uses pagination during issue download.

 If set to false, the Fortify Remediation Plugin downloads all the issues at once.

 Default: true

+com.fortify. remediation.PaginationCount If com.fortify.remediation.PaginateIssues is set to true, specifies the number of issues to display per subfolder.

+Default: 20

+com.fortify.
+WorkingDirectory Specifies the working directory that contains all user configuration and working files for the plugin.
+To configure this property, you must have write access to the directory.

+Defaults:

+• Windows-\${win32.LocalAppdata}/Fortify

+• Non-Windows-\${user.home}/.fortify